 For details, visit Yukon First Nations Core Competency

-Early Learning and Child Care program graduates are qualified to work in the following areas:
+Early Learning program graduates are qualified to work in the following areas:

 - early childhood educators in child care centres